m1ggy/chatapp/README.md

 ## Notes

 1. The instant messaging works when the two clients are on their respective conversations.
-2. If you do not see the conversation, refresh the page.
+2. If you do not see the conversation after creating a new message, refresh the page.